Elias-Wide/weather_app/README.md

 # WeatherApp

 WeatherApp is an application designed to display current weather information for selected cities.
 It provides a user-friendly interface to view weather details such as temperature, humidity, wind speed, and more.
 The application uses [weatherapi.com](https://weatherapi.com) as its source for real-time weather data.
+The project is built using the **Flet** framework, which enables the creation of cross-platform user interfaces.

 ---